 Utilities rely upon data from devices throughout their systems to maintain reliable customer service and ensure the security and efficiency of operations.
-According to Navigant Research, electric utilities will increase the number of connected data-creating devices by a factor of eight in the next decade, and the amount of data each device generates will also grow.
+According to Navigant Research, electric utilities will increase the number of connected data-creating devices by a factor of eight between 2018 and 2028, and the amount of data each device generates will also grow.
 Though much of the focus in grid modernization efforts is on the sensors and intelligent devices that create the data (like smart meters, line sensors or smart inverters) and applications that analyze the data, present it visually, and/or cause a specific automated action on the grid (like emergency load transfer to avoid a customer outage), underlying all of it is the communications network that carries that data.

-The modernized grid requires wireless broadband communications.
+The modern grid requires modern communications.